-This world values people who are socially confident, outgoing and forthright with their opinions.
-You’ve got to be the life and soul of the party, and you must be socialising as much as possible.
-Yes, we live in the world of the extrovert.
-And it sure can be a noisy and exhausting world to live in.
+Yes, we live in the world of the extrovert, and it sure can be a noisy and exhausting world to live in.

-Society considers the quiet and less social as anti-social, aloof, pompous, standoffish and many other names designed to belittle us.
+Society seems to think those of us who are quiet and less sociable are anti-social, aloof, pompous, standoffish and many other names designed to belittle us.
 Yes, we are the introverts, and somehow we live in a world that does not value our unique qualities.

-For forty years, I have heard their opinions about men, politics, white people, gays, immigration, cultures, celebrities, religion and every other subject you can think of.
-They claim to speak for all of us, but most times I have rolled my eyes or got angry in private.
+For forty years, I’ve heard their opinions about men, politics, white people, gays, immigration, cultures, celebrities, religion and every other subject you can think of.
+They claim to speak for all of us, but most times I have just rolled my eyes.

 Social media doesn’t offer introverts a solution either because extroverts have taken over these sites too.
-That’s why I created this website.
-I wanted a small space in this world where I could express my creativity and opinions without having to deal with the noise and bullying of the extroverts.
+That’s why I created this website; I wanted a small space in this world where I could express my creativity and opinions.

 We introverts aren’t big on socialising, but when we do connect we form much stronger and deeper relationships based on mutual respect.